lightbitbird/reactive-twitter-stream-withslick/README.md

 =========================

 #
+Before running this app, you need your access token for a twitter streaming and SQS access key.

+#
 1. Akka actor gets tweets from Twitter Streaming API and chunk them into words, register them in DB.
    A prefecture number is enable to change on TwitterBatchActor.